April 29, 2024

 Wherever possible, the building connections are designed to be hidden by the building finishes.
 This creates a clear and minimal connection between the extension and the existing building.

-Every connection detail is designed bespoke for your project by our in-house design team.
+Each connection detail is designed bespoke for your project by our in-house design team.

 Glass Box Extension Hawthorns Glass Box Extension by IQ Glass